Arab Music Masterclass Radio Show

-LAAF hosts a regular programme on Melodic Distraction.
-Arab Music Masterclass explores different aspects and histories of Arab music and culture.
+Arab Music Masterclass is a podcast exploring different aspects and histories of Arab music and culture.

 There are some voices that define a country’s music.
 There are some movements that define a country’s culture.
 Join Laura Marie Brown, Creative Producer of Liverpool Arab Arts Festival for an Arab Music Masterclass, a series exploring some of the artists, sounds, bands and scenes that define the Arab world.